 Infostealers scan the computer system or mobile for information such as usernames, passwords, credit card numbers, browser history, log files, system information, documents, spreadsheets, or other media files.

-It can also spoof your email contacts into email phishing, steal your financial information, personal information, by exploiting the security holes on the system similar to Infostealers.
+They can also spoof your email contacts into email phishing, steal your financial information, personal information, by exploiting the security holes on the system similar to Infostealers.

 It can target your mobile phone’s location, call logs, contact lists, and can even snap your photos through the camera.
 It can even cause your phone to slow down and hang.